coffeechain-io/CoffeecoinWallet-android/README.md

-# WavesWallet-android
+# CoffeecoinWallet-android
-Waves Wallet on Android
+Coffeecoin Wallet on Android